kendru/learn-cljs/content/section-3/lesson-17-discovering-sequence-operations.md

 Data manipulation is one of ClojureScript's strongest suits, but it does not serve much use until we somehow present it to the users of our system.
-Create a ClojureScript file that defines a shopping card and renders a list of the name, price, and tax of every _taxable_ product that it contains.
+Create a ClojureScript file that defines a shopping cart and renders a list of the name, price, and tax of every _taxable_ product that it contains.
 One possible solution is below.